Standard Deviation Examples

 - The teacher decides to remove roll no. 6 to re-analyze the performance of the class and found the following result:

-- Again using empirical concept he finds 95% of students marks fluctuates between 36.50% and 80%. i.e. neither student is failing in the subject.
+- Again using an empirical concept he finds 95% of student’s marks fluctuate between 36.50% and 80%. i.e. neither student is failing in the subject.

-- However, the teacher has to put extra efforts to improve the ‘outlier’ Roll no. 6 because in real life a student cannot be removed where a teacher finds hope for improvements.
+- However, the teacher has to put extra effort to improve the ‘outlier’ Roll no. 6 because in real life a student cannot be removed where a teacher finds hope for improvements.

 The more popular statistical measures like mean (average) or median may mislead the user due to the presence of extreme data points, but standard deviation educates the user about how far the data point’s lies from the mean.
 Also, it is helpful in the comparative analysis of two different data sets if the averages are the same for both the data sets.